-Larry Bird is a former basketball player and coach in the National Basketball Association.
-He played for the Boston Celtics and he coached for the Indiana Pacers.
 Bird is a three-time NBA Champion and has been named the NBA Finals MVP twice in his career.
 He is also a 12-time NBA All-Star and in 1982, he was named the NBA All-Star Game MVP.
 In addition, Bird was named the NBA Most Valuable Player three times.

 In 1998, he was inducted into the Basketball Hall of Fame.
 Later in 2006, he was inducted into the College Basketball Hall of Fame.
-As a coach, he was named the NBA Coach of the tear in 1998.
+As a coach, he was named the NBA Coach of the Year in 1998.

 Position | Power Forward |